jordanst3wart/cdk-nginx-fargate/README.md

  * `cdk deploy`      deploy this stack to your default AWS account/region
  * `cdk synth` emits the synthesized CloudFormation template
- * `cdk destroy` emits the synthesized CloudFormation template
+ * `cdk destroy` deletes this stack in your default AWS account/region